The Logos: The Meletic Testament (Chapter 9 The Message)

 25. The students gathered not for answers, but for the silence between his words, where thought was born.

-26. He taught that Meleticism was not a system to imitated—it was a sensitivity, a way of noticing what others overlook.
+26. He taught that Meleticism was not a system to be imitated—it was a sensitivity, a way of noticing what others overlook in life.
+He was convinced that Meleticism offered more the way of the truth.

 27. A student asked—Is it true that wisdom grows in questions?
 Asterion replied—Only in those people that are asked sincerely.

-30. Asterion said—When the common man begins to ask, the city begins to awaken.
+30. Asterion said—When the common man begins to ask, the city begins to awaken with knowledge.

 31. A woman wrote on her door the slogan: ‘Speak only if your words are lighter than silence’.

-32. The message had entered the homes of Athens, not as divine doctrine, but as decorum.
+32. The message had entered the homes of Athens, not as divine doctrine, but as deliberate decorum of which was demonstrated by Asterion's actions and words expressed.

-33. Asterion taught that humility was the first virtue of thought, and that pride was its poison.
+33. Asterion taught that humility was the first virtue of thought, and that pride was its poison, when it was permitted to control then the self of a person.

-34. A sculptor began leaving his statues unfinished, saying— Let the viewer complete the meaning.
+34. A sculptor began leaving his statues unfinished, saying—Let the viewer complete the actual meaning of the sculpture.

 35. Asterion smiled and said to him—You have carved Meleticism into stone, with such elegance.

-36. In the academy, students began to ask not what was true, but what was worth asking.
+36. In the modest academy that was built for Asterion's teachings, students began to ask not what was true, but what was worth asking, knowing that the Meletic philosophy was evolving with the presence of new students.

-37. A teacher proceeded to write on the wall: ‘Begin with wonder.
+37. One of its teachers proceeded to write on the wall: ‘Begin with wonder.
 End with wisdom’.

 39. Asterion uttered—If a thought does not change you, it was only noise and nothing more.